Whenever you start a program or open a file or folder on your computer, they open in what’s called a window (which is how Windows gets its name).

 Resizing A Window – Summary.

 Knowing how to resize and move program windows around your screen is a great skill to have.
 It really is incredibly useful.
-And Ok, so having several windows on the screen at the same time is a bit much, but having two windows open is more than doable.
+And Ok, so having several windows on the screen at the same time is a bit much, but having two windows open is more than manageable, especially on larger screens.
 In essence, you’re splitting your screen.

 As a simple example, let’s say you’re looking to buy something online.
 A TV, a holiday, a new bike, or whatever.
 Different websites will be selling either exactly the same thing or something very similar.